Shahadat-ngup/ShahadatEmailOTP/README.md

 # ShahadatEmailOTP
-This is custome Email OTP for Keycloak's plugin.
+This is customed Email OTP for Keycloak's plugin.
 <br>
 Author - Shahadat Hossain